thavlik/neurosurgery-video-dataset/README.md

 - determine if the VAE improves data efficiency
 - evaluate amazon mturk with this project's data

+## Related projects
+- [e-Shadowing Transcriber](https://github.com/thavlik/transcriber): an application for enhancing the medical e-Shadowing experience
+- [thavlik portfolio](https://github.com/thavlik/machine-learning-portfolio): my portfolio of medical software projects, of which this repository is a part

 ## License
 ### Data
 Video data is property of the respective authors: